/user/kayd @ devops :~$ cat docker-compose-multi-container-guide.md

 condition: service_healthy # now web waits until db actually accepts connections

-The Commands You’ll Use Daily
+The Compose Commands You’ll Use Daily

 docker compose up -d --build # rebuild images and (re)start everything